allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

-* D1 - Highly selective, most permissive to E and N (both somewhat similar to D)
+* D1 - Generally selective, most permissive to E and N (both somewhat similar to D)
-* D2 - Selects against basic groups and larger side chains
-* D3 - Fully permissive, very accessible
+* D2 - Fully permissive, very accessible
-* D4 - Anything but proline
+* D4 - Anything but proline, very accessible
-* D5 - Appears to improve with substitution

 D4 and D5 are both in the overall permissive subcluster, which seems to be subdivided into "anything but proline" and very permissive/improving subclusters.